Joe Moll – Executive Director

 Jodi has a B.S. in Environmental Science, Fisheries and Wildlife from Oregon State University.
 She worked previously for the Umpqua Soil and Water Conservation District as the Watershed Technical Specialist, implementing the USDA, NRCS Conservation Reserve Enhancement Program.
 She also worked for the East Lane Soil and Water Conservation District.
 She is a certified Oregon Conservation Planner.

 Holly McRae joined the McKenzie River Trust in January 2017.
 She has a B.S. in Natural Resource Management from Colorado State University, with a minor in Wildlife Biology.
 She worked for the National Park Service in Yellowstone and the Everglades as a Ranger-Naturalist, and served as the Environmental Education Coordinator for WREN in the West Eugene Wetlands.
-She has spent the last eight years volunteering on MRT’s Development Committee, and assisting with community events, while working for The Village School.
 In her free time, she enjoys canoeing and rock-hounding with her husband and daughter.